skierkowski/terraform-enterprise-cli/README.md

 ***

 **This is a community project and not support by HashiCorp.** Please use the [hashicorp/tfe-cli](https://github.com/hashicorp/tfe-cli) if you require a HashiCorp supported CLI client for Terraform Enterprise.
-This project is maintained and community supported.
+This project is maintained and supported by the community.

 ***